 - Military Load Classification (MLC)

 - Each vehicle is assigned a military load classification (MLC) based on both empty and fully loaded weights.
 Unit commanders use vehicle MLC's to determine whether a route, especially bridges, is suitable for unit movement.
 The U.S. Army Engineer School, Doctrine Development Division has developed a MLC table for most common vehicles in the Army's inventory.
+Should you require a copy of the MLC table, please send a request to email@example.com and we will be happy to forward a copy to you.

 - Crew Weights